To become a rockstar engineer fast, there are 15 easy tips for young engineers to follow. These tips will help you reach your full potential.

 - New employment, investment, and business opportunities

-Important Note: what should you take notes on?
+The natural question now is, what should you take notes on?
+I suggest the following:

-- When you spend time researching a question over the internet or in books.
+- When you spend significant time researching a question over the internet or in books.

 - When you call an outside agency or firm to ask a question.

 - Anytime you spend hours coming up with a solution.

 - After you complete a grueling process with many steps.